 From a hidden stairway to the original rail line servicing the city, Duluth is not “anyplace, USA,” the Duluth Preservation Alliance announced in a news release today.
 “It is home to an abundance of historic buildings and sites.”

-To bring awareness to some of the city’s most threatened sites, the DPA, released its list of “Duluth’s Top 10 Endangered Properties for 2017.”
+To bring awareness to some of the city’s most threatened properties, the DPA, released its list of “Duluth’s Ten Most Endangered Properties in 2017.”

 1. Pastoret Terrace